Robert E. Lee: Military engineer career

 On August 11, 1829, Brigadier General Charles Gratiot ordered Lee to Cockspur Island, Georgia.
 The plan was to build a fort on the marshy island which would command the outlet of the Savannah River.
 Lee was involved in the early stages of construction as the island was being drained and built up.
 In 1831, it became apparent that the existing plan to build what became known as Fort Pulaski would have to be revamped, and Lee was transferred to Fort Monroe at the tip of the Virginia Peninsula (today in Hampton, Virginia).

 While home in the summer of 1829, Lee had apparently courted Mary Custis whom he had known as a child.
 Lee obtained permission to write to her before leaving for Georgia, though Mary Custis warned Lee to be "discreet" in his writing, as her mother read her letters, especially from men.
 Custis refused Lee the first time he asked to marry her; her father did not believe the son of the disgraced Light-Horse Harry Lee was a suitable man for his daughter.
 She accepted him with her father's consent in September 1830, while he was on summer leave, and the two were wed on June 30, 1831.

 Lee's duties at Fort Monroe were varied, typical for a junior officer, and ranged from budgeting to designing buildings.
 Although Mary Lee accompanied her husband to Hampton Roads, she spent about a third of her time at Arlington, though the couple's first son, Custis Lee was born at Fort Monroe.
 Although the two were by all accounts devoted to each other, they were different in character: Robert Lee was tidy and punctual, qualities his wife lacked.
-Mary Lee also had trouble transitioning from being a rich man's daughter to having to manage a household with only one or two slaves.
+Mary Lee also had trouble switching from being a rich man's daughter to having to manage a household with only one or two enslaved people.
 Beginning in 1832, Robert Lee had a close but platonic relationship with Harriett Talcott, wife of his fellow officer Andrew Talcott.